red-blox/Zap/docs/config/events.md

 - Reliable events are guaranteed to arrive at their destination in the order they were sent.
 - Unreliable events are not guaranteed to arrive at their destination, and they are not guaranteed to arrive in the order they were sent.
 Unreliable events also have a maximum size of 900 bytes.

+### `handling`

+Overrides the `event_handling` option, determining how your code receives Zap events.

+- `Polling` events store data they receive in queues, and you must pull from them when you want it.
+- `Signal` events push data to your listener functions as it's received.

 ### `call`

 This field determines how the event is listened to on the receiving side.